 “The ‘Open Door’ case is closed”

-Community board member David Garrett recalls, “In an African savannah, we wouldn’t have seen anything different.
+Community board member David Garrett recalls, “In an African savannah, we wouldn’t have seen anything worst.
 The Community officially closed the ‘Open Door’ inquiry in 2022, as unfortunately for the authorities, it wasn’t the granddaughter of the ‘Portuguese Dreyfus’ who stole bags of money, but rather the political system that intentionally destroyed the good reputation of a community that is a world leader in promoting Jewish culture.
 Nor will we be the ones to punish—or even accept punishment from—those convicted and the poor who were manipulated by the system into writing anonymous letters targeting us.
 We don’t get our hands dirty with envious people, nor with the dregs of society.
 Obviously, in a mental institution there may be individuals dissatisfied with my cars, but that’s life—nothing to be done.
-I was already driving a Porsche in the 1990s.
+I was already driving a Porsche in the 1980's.
 In the midst of all this, the police—so kind—didn’t even know my name or where I lived.
 I’ve been called so many different names in the newspapers and in the investigations that I’m starting to doubt what my own name is.”

 A Story of Continued Persecution